169 Genesee Street, Auburn, New York 13021

 Return to School after Illness

 Schools must follow CDC guidance for allowing a student or staff member to return to school after exhibiting symptoms of COVID-19.
-All staff and students must have a negative COVID-19 test before returning to school; without exception.
+CMMS requires all staff and students to have a negative COVID-19 test before returning to school.

-If a person is diagnosed by a healthcare provider (physician, nurse practitioner, or physician assistant) with a negative COVID-19 test, they can return to school:
+If a person is diagnosed by a healthcare provider (physician, nurse practitioner, or physician assistant) as negative for COVID-19, they can return to school:

 • Once there is no fever, without the use of fever reducing medicines, and they have felt well for 24 hours;